-These words allow us to discover a Church which has been crushed by history, but which has maintained the absolute centrality of the resurrection.
+His words allow us to discover a Church which has been crushed by history, but which has maintained the absolute centrality of the resurrection.
 According to Patriarch Bartholomew, we are called to recover the ethic and sanctity of transfiguration announced by primitive Christianity: God has become man so that man can become God.

-The Patriarch's words are collected by Oliver Clement, who provides the necessary historical background.
+The Patriarch's words are collected by Oliver Clement, who also provides the necessary historical background.
 A writer and theologian bridging the gap between East and West, Clement is the author of numerous, and already classic, works on Orthodox thought and spirituality.